JordanL2/ModularCalculator/README.md

 # Description

-A powerful, modular calculator engine written in Python.
+A powerful, modular calculator written in Python.

 Designed to make it easy to add a calculator into another Python application, with the specific features required.
+Adding custom features is possible.

 Also has a Qt interface, allowing it to be used as a desktop app.
 The supported features are aimed at making a tool useful for scientific, engineering or computing work.

 # Requirements